nhselect/step1-training/content/user-guide/centremanager/getting-promoted-to-a-centre-manager-role-within-the-platform/requesting-promotion-to-centre-manager-role/index.md

 > Once promoted, you will need to log out and log in to your account to see the updated functionalities​.
 >
-> If your Non-clinical Centre Manager is non-responsive, please forward on your communication to **learningnetwork@nhselect.org.uk** and the NHS Elect team can help escalate this
+> If your Non-clinical Centre Manager does not respond in 1 week, please forward on your communication to **learningnetwork@nhselect.org.uk** and the NHS Elect team can help